-This moist lemon cake with coconut frosting has a tangy hint of lemon and creamy, extra fluffy coconut frosting.
-The perfect easy cake recipe with a fun flavor combo.
+This moist Lemon Coconut Cake has a tangy hint of lemon and is topped with extra fluffy coconut frosting.
+The perfect easy cake recipe with a fun flavor combo!

 Something a little different.
 But still filled with that tangy, bright, lemon flavor.

 And that’s exactly how the idea for this lemon cake with coconut frosting came about.
 The lemon cake is moist, buttery, and filled with delicious fresh lemon flavor.
 Then the coconut buttercream frosting is sweet, fluffy, and completely addictive.
 The tanginess of the lemon complements the sweet coconut perfectly, and I think the flavors are perfect for spring and summer.

 Both the lemon cake from scratch and the coconut buttercream frosting require ingredients you likely have in your pantry: